-Allowability, allocability, reasonableness, and necessity of direct costs the applicant may charge appear in the following documents: OMB-21 (Institutes of Higher Education); OMB Circular A-122 (Nonprofit Organizations) and 45 CFR Part 74, Appendix E (Hospitals).
-Copies of these circulars are available on the Internet at the following Internet address: http://www.whitehouse.gov/omb.
-No pre-award costs are allowed.
+Allowability, allocability, reasonableness, and necessity of direct and indirect costs that may be charged are outlined in the following documents: OMB-21 (Institutes of Higher Education); OMB Circular A-122 (Nonprofit Organizations) and 45 CFR Part 74, Appendix E (Hospitals).
+Copies of these circulars can be found on the Internet at: http://www.whitehouse.gov/omb.

 V. Application Review Information

-HHS/OGHA staff will screen the application for completeness and for responsiveness to the program guidance.
-The applicant should pay strict attention to addressing these criteria, as they are the basis upon which HHS/OGHA will judge the application.
-HHS/OGHA will return to the applicant without review any application judged non-responsive or incomplete.
+Applications will be screened by OGHA staff for completeness and for responsiveness to the program guidance.
+Applicants should pay strict attention addressing these criteria, as they are the basis upon which their applications will be judged.
+Those applications judged to be non-responsive or incomplete will be returned to the applicant without review.

-An application that is complete and responsive to the guidance will undergo an evaluation for scientific and technical merit by an appropriate peer-review group specifically convened for this solicitation, and in accordance with HHS policies and procedures.
-The panel may contain both Federal and non-Federal representatives.
-As part of the initial merit review, the application will receive a written critique.
-The ad hoc peer-review group will discuss fully an application recommended for approval and will receive a priority score for funding.
-HHS/OGHA will assess the eligible application according to the following criteria:
+Applications that are complete and responsive to the guidance will be evaluated for scientific and technical merit by an appropriate peer review group specifically convened for this solicitation and in accordance with HHS policies and procedures.
+As part of the initial merit review, all applications will receive a written critique.
+All applications recommended for approval will be discussed fully by the ad hoc peer review group and assigned a priority score for funding.
+Eligible applications will be assessed according the following criteria:

 (1) Technical Approach (40 points):

-- The applicant's presentation of a sound and practical technical approach for executing the requirements with adequate explanation, substantiation and justification of the methods for handling the projected needs of the Afghan Ministry of Public Health.
+- The applicant's presentation of a sound and practical technical approach for executing the requirements with adequate explanation, substantiation and justification for methods for handling the projected needs of the partner institution.

-- The successful applicant must demonstrate a clear understanding of the scope and objectives of the cooperative agreement, recognition of potential difficulties that may arise in performing the work required, presentation of adequate solutions, and understanding of the close coordination necessary between the HHS/OGHA, the Afghan Ministry of Public Health, the U.S. Agency for International Development, the U.S. Department of Defense, and other organizations, such as the World Health Organization and United Nations Children's Fund.
+- The successful applicant must demonstrate a clear understanding of the scope and objectives of the cooperative agreement, recognition of potential difficulties that may arise in performing the work required, presentation of adequate solutions, and understanding of the close coordination necessary between the OGHA/HHS, Afghanistan Ministry of Public Health, U.S. Agency for International Development, and other organizations, such as the World Health Organization and United Nations Children's Fund.

-- The applicant must submit a strategic plan that outlines the schedule of activities and expected products of the Group's work with benchmarks at Start Printed Page 54827months six, 12.
-The strategic plan should specifically address the expected progress of the program to improve quality of care.
+- Applicants must submit a strategic plan that outlines the schedule of activities and expected products of the Group's work with benchmarks at months six, 12.
+The strategic plan should specifically address the expected progress of the Quality of Care program.

-- Project Leadership—For the technical and administrative leadership of the project requirements, the successful applicant must demonstrate documented training, expertise, relevant experiences, leadership/management skills, and availability of a suitable overall project manager and surrounding management structure to successfully plan and manage the project.
-The successful applicant will provide documented history of leadership in the establishment and management of training programs that involve the training of health-care professionals in countries other than the United States.
-Expertise in maternal and child health-care, including documented training, expertise, relevant experience, local-language skills, leadership skills, and medical expertise specific to maternal and child health.
-The applicant must show the managerial ability to achieve delivery or performance requirements, as demonstrated by the proposed use of management and other personnel resources and to manage the project successfully, including subcontractor and/or consultant efforts, if applicable, as evidenced by the management plan and demonstrated by previous relevant experience.
+- Project Leadership—For the technical and administrative leadership of the project requirements, successful applicants must demonstrate documented training, expertise, relevant experiences, leadership/management skills, and availability of a suitable overall project manager and surrounding management structure to successfully plan and manage the project.
+Successful applicant will provide documented history of leadership in the establishment and management of training programs that involve training of health care professionals in countries other than the United States.
+Expertise in maternal and child health care and services including documented training, expertise, relevant experience, leadership skills, and maternal and child health specific medical expertise.
+Documented managerial ability to achieve delivery or performance requirements as demonstrated by the proposed use of management and other personnel resources and to successfully manage the project, including subcontractor and/or consultant efforts, if applicable, as evidence by the management plan and demonstrated by previous relevant experience.

-- Partner Institutions and other Personnel—The applicant should provide documented evidence of availability, training, qualifications, local-language skills, expertise, relevant experience, education and competence of the scientific, clinical, analytical, technical and administrative staff and any other proposed personnel (including partner institutions, subcontractors and consultants), to perform the requirements of the work activities, as evidenced by resumes, endorsements and explanations of previous efforts.
+- Partner Institutions and other Personnel—Applicants should provide documented evidence of availability, training, qualifications, expertise, relevant experience, education and competence of the scientific, clinical, analytical, technical and administrative staff and any other proposed personnel (including partner institutions, subcontractors and consultants), to perform the requirements of the work activities as evidenced by resumes, endorsements and explanations of previous efforts.

-- Staffing Plan—The applicant should submit a staffing plan for the conduct of the project, including the appropriateness of the time commitment of all staff and partner institutions, the clarity and appropriateness of assigned roles, and lines of authority.
-The applicant should also provide an organizational chart for each partner institution named in the application to show relationships among the key personnel.
+- Staffing Plan—Applicants should submit a staffing plan for the conduct of the project, including the appropriateness of the time commitment of all staff and partner institutions, the clarity and appropriateness of assigned roles, lines of authority.
+Applicants should also provide an organizational chart for each partner institution named in the application showing relationships among the key personnel.

-- Administrative and Organizational Framework—The applicant should demonstrate the adequacy of the administrative and organizational framework, with their lines of authority and responsibility clearly demonstrated, and the adequacy of the project plan, with a proposed time schedule for achieving objectives and maintaining quality control over the implementation and operation of the project.
-The applicant should show the adequacy of back-up staffing and the evidence they will be able to function as a team.
+- Administrative and Organizational Framework—Adequacy of the administrative and organizational framework, with lines of authority and responsibility clearly demonstrated, and adequacy of the project plan, with proposed time schedule for achieving objectives and maintaining quality control over the implementation and operation of the project.
+Adequacy of back-up staffing and the evidence that they will be able to function as a team.
 The framework should identify the institution that will assume legal and financial responsibility and accountability for the use and disposition of funds awarded on the basis of this RFA.

-(3) Experience and Capabilities of the Organization (30 Points):
+(5) Experience and Capabilities of the Organization (30 Points): Start Printed Page 52394

-- The applicant should submit documented relevant experience of the organization in managing projects of similar complexity and scope of the activities in Afghanistan.
+- Applicants should submit documented relevant experience of the organization in managing projects of similar complexity and scope of the activities.

-- The applicant should demonstrate the clarity and appropriateness of lines of communication and authority for coordination and management of the project, and the adequacy and feasibility of plans to ensure successful coordination of a multiple-partner collaboration.
+- Clarity and appropriateness of lines of communication and authority for coordination and management of the project.
+Adequacy and feasibility of plans to ensure successful coordination of a multiple-partner collaboration.

-- The applicant should document the experience in recruiting qualified medical personnel for projects of similar complexity and scope of activities in Afghanistan.
+- Documented experience recruiting qualified medical personnel for projects of similar complexity and scope of activities.